Last Updated: October 21, 2019

-Another one of the famous frog porridge restaurants at Geylang, Eminent has gained a huge base of fans over the years.
-It is another of the exotic dishes you can get here other than the turtle soup mentioned.
+Another one of the famous frog porridge restaurants at Geylang, Eminent Frog Porridge has gained a huge fanbase over the years.

-Gong Bao frog is always my favourite wherever I go.
-The spicy dried chili dark sauce here is a little too salty for some, but it makes a perfect compliment for the plain porridge.
+Gong Bao Frog is always my favourite frog dish to order, wherever I go.
+The spicy dried chilli dark sauce here is a little too salty for some, but it makes a perfect complement for the plain porridge.

-There are many other options such as the fried frog legs that come with crispy fried ginger.
+There are many other options, such as the Fried Frog Legs that come with crispy fried ginger.
 The ginger slices are really thin and they go so well with the meat.
-It is sort of a secret recipe as the batter has a spicde flavour and it tastes fantastic!
+Even the batter has a spiced fragrance and it tastes fantastic!

 The restaurant serves up many dishes so bring a party if you want to try a greater variety here!

-With history stretching back for many decades, Koung’s wanton mee is definitely ranked amongst the best in Singapore.
+With a history stretching back for many decades, Koung’s Wan Tan Mee is definitely ranked amongst the best in Singapore.

 The highlight of this stall is the char siew, with its really authentic charred flavour that accentuates the marinade used for the meat.
 In my opinion, this is the best char siew I have had at any wanton mee stall.
 The queues get really long at this stall, so try to visit at odd hours so that you will not have to wait too long for this bowl of signature noodles!

-Swee Guan, or the original Geylang Lor 29 Hokkien Mee, is often dubbed by Singaporeans as the best you can get.
-With the stall sticking to the traditional method of using charcoal fire, the noodles here give off a truly memorable wok hei fragrance.
+The stall sticks to the traditional method of using charcoal fire, so the noodles here give off a truly memorable wok hei fragrance.

 Oh, have I mentioned that it’s served with some pretty large prawns to go with this plate of excellent noodles too?
 The downside is that waiting times are long and the prices are on the expensive side.